lupyuen/lupyuen.github.io/src/spi.md

     (Slow but reliable, and easier to troubleshoot)

-    SPI Frequency ranges from 200 kHz to 4 Mbps.
+    SPI Frequency ranges from 200 kHz to 4 MHz.

 -   __Transmit DMA Channel:__ We select __DMA Channel 2__ for transmitting SPI Data